r-three/git-theta/README.md

 ### Saving update information as new parameter groups

-A simple way to track parameter-efficient updates is to store the information required to produce the update (e.g.\ the low-rank factors for LoRA or the indices and values for a sparse update) as new parameter groups in the checkpoint file itself.
+A simple way to track parameter-efficient updates is to store the information required to produce the update (e.g., the low-rank factors for LoRA or the indices and values for a sparse update) as new parameter groups in the checkpoint file itself.
 In this case, model code handles creating and applying the update and the checkpoint is saved and loaded as usual.

 **Pros:**